Rustfahrtagentur/microcad/README.md

 The *evaluate* command will not export the output geometry.
 Instead, it will simply run the program, which prints out the volume.

-To generate an STL model file called, use the `export` command with an additional output file name:
+To generate an STL model file use the `export` command with an additional output file name:

 ```sh
 microcad export ./examples/lid.µcad
 ```

-The output file `lid.stl`, can be displayed e.g. with [MeshLab](https://www.meshlab.net/).
+The output file `lid.stl` can be displayed e.g. with [MeshLab](https://www.meshlab.net/).
 The resulting STL model looks like this: ![Lid](examples/lid.png)

 #### Source code explanation

-The source file defines a *module* called `lid`, which instantiates two cylinders with different diameters and subtract them with each other to generate a round [lid](https://rust.services/blog/20242511-mcad-lid/).
+The source file defines a *module* called `lid`, which instantiates two cylinders with different diameters and geometrically subtracts them with each other to generate a round [lid](https://rust.services/blog/20242511-mcad-lid/).

 ![test](.banner/first_example.png)